 Team California/Netherlands is comprised of world famous sand sculptors Rusty Croft, Helena Bangert and Kirk Rademaker.
 Rusty and Kirk are recognized as The Sand Guys, and were the featured sculptors on Travel Channels’ The Sand Masters.
 Before getting involved in the world of sand sculpting Helena Bangert studied at the Rietveld Art Academy in Amsterdam.
 She graduated in major sculpting/installation art.
 Helena is one of the most skilled sculptors internationally in sand, ice and snow.

 TEAM USA TAHOE/TRUCKEE

 The home team of Team Tahoe/Truckee won Carve Tahoe’s “People’s Choice Award” after being thrown into the competition when one of the international teams couldn’t get their visas.
 Ira Kessey has competed for many years in the local Tahoe “Snow Fest” ice and snow competitions and is a professional artist and sculptor.
 Ed Winslow has been carving ice professionally for many years in South Lake Tahoe and has competed in Harbin China.
-Mark Davis is the Chief Director of the San Francisco Culinary Academy, teaches ice carving with Ed and competes in competitions around the world.
+Mark Davis is the Culinary Director at the International Culinary School at the Art Institute of California, San Francisco, teaches ice carving with Ed and competes in competitions around the world.
 Ira, Ed and Mark are back with a vengeance at Carve 2014 sculpting “Kuyuidokado”, an ode to “The Fish Eaters” and Chief Truckee.